we-like-parsers/pegen/docs/grammar.rst

 common AST object manipulations and some other required operations that are not directly related to the grammar.

-To indicate these actions each alternative can be followed by the action code inside curly-braces, which specifies the return value of the
+To indicate these actions, each alternative can be followed by an action inside curly-braces, which specifies a Python expression to be evaluated and returned for the alternative:
-alternative:

 ::